AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Terraform-AWS-Services-Creation/1-Create-S3-Bucket-To-Store-TFSTATE-Files.md

 - Use the `us-east-1` region, but feel free to change that if you'd like
 - Use the `aws_ecr_repository` Terraform resource to create a new respository.

+2. Create the bucket by running the following:
+- `terraform init` - To initialize the working directory and pull down the provider
+- `terraform plan` - To go through a "check" and confirm the configurations are valid
+- `terraform apply - To create the resource